kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 - Jenkins is a popular open-source continuous integration (CI) server.
 It is used to build, test, and deploy software projects.
 - Install Jenkins Server using instructions [HERE](https://pkg.jenkins.io/debian/)
-- Install the required version of Python:
-     - `sudo apt install python3.10-venv`
 - You will need to get a key to set up Jenkins for the first time, run:
      -  `sudo cat  /var/lib/jenkins/secrets/initialAdminPassword`
 - After accessing Jenkins through port 8080, install the suggested plug-ins
+- Run a multi-branch pipeline
+- link GitHub to Jenkins with generated key and repository link

 ### 2. AWS Credentials

 - In order to access AWS and make changes, the correct permissions must be set up.
-This will ensure the security of the deployment
+This will ensure the security of the application
 - In AWS
     -  Access IAM roles
     -  Find the current user